Hurricane Ida Recovery and Relief

 The clean-up process began soon after the storm with help from both hired professional crews, along with parents, students and faculty who were more than willing to rake leaves and pick up shingles, fallen tree branches and debris.

 On September 23, Vandebilt Catholic students and faculty were able to return to classes through platooning with E.D.
 White on their campus in Thibodaux.
-The anticipated return to campus has been set for early November.
+Students were welcomed back to campus on Monday, November 8 after working hard in each room and space to create the best possible environment for our students.
+The campus has concrete floors, some boarded windows, and a few bare walls, but we know this is temporary.

 Please continue to send prayers to our Vandebilt Catholic community, as well as all those in the bayou region who are still recovering from the destruction of Hurricane Ida.